ClainChen/decentralized-epistemic-planning/README.md

 - [x] Agents get their successors based on their holding functions
 - [x] Agents choose one of the successor that will help them to reach their goal and belief goal
 - [x] check the chosen action with the ontic world functions, if it pass, then do the action, otherwise it will stay, and update their belief based on the action's condition
-- [ ] Agent update their belief goals based on the observation of other agent's movement
+- [x] Agent update their belief goals based on the observation of other agent's movement
+  - [ ] Fixing: it may generate a set of invalid goals, need to find a way to group the conflict goals and product them with other goals

 - [x] End round